boswelja/WatchConnectionLib/tizen/README.md

 Provides an interface for connecting to Tizen smartwatches via Samsung's Accessory SDK.

+### This platform is currently EXPERIMENTAL and may be prone to crashes and other errors

 ## Usage

 Under the hood, this plugin still uses Samsung's Accessory SDK, so you'll need to be familiar with that first.
 Find out more here: https://developer.samsung.com/galaxy-accessory/overview.html